FUTURE BELONG TO DATA SCIENCE

 Conclusion

-Data Science is changing the world in each and every aspect.
-It is now a fact that ā€˜Data is the new oilā€™ from the end of the last decade.
-From manufacturing, communication, Insurance, heavy engineering, defense to healthcare, artificial intelligence is driving the business and Innovation.
+Data Science is changing the world in every aspect, and it’s clear that “Data is the new oil” has become a widely accepted truth since the end of the last decade.
+From manufacturing to healthcare, and from defense to communication, artificial intelligence is driving innovation and transforming industries worldwide.

 Vista Academy Master Program in Data Science